-Schools who hold accreditation are required to uphold a certain standard as defined by the accreditation body.
-They volunteer to be held to professional standards through accreditation bodies.
+Schools who hold accreditation are required to uphold a certain standard as defined by the accrediting body.
+They volunteer to be held to professional standards through these accrediting organizations.

-While there are major accreditation bodies which are the most widely accepted, some schools are accredited by smaller bodies.
-This allows the schools to boast an accreditation, however, not all accreditations are created equal.
+While there are major accrediting bodies which are the most widely accepted, some schools are accredited by smaller bodies.
+This allows the schools to boast an accreditation; however, not all accreditation is created equal.

 Nursing schools can be accredited regionally, nationally, or both.

 The Council for Higher Education Accreditation (CHEA) recognizes regional accrediting organizations, which currently include: